calimero-archive/docs/docs/getting_started/bridge_console.md

 ## Permissions Management

 In order to use the Calimero bridge to transfer FTs, NFTs, or make cross-Shard calls, you'll need to set up bridge permissions.
 ![](../../static/img/permissions.png)

-Bridge Permissions are managed on a connector basis and at the beginning, all connectors are denied for all accounts.
+Connectors by default are deny all and permissions for accounts must be set.
+Permissions are managed on a connector basis and at the beginning, all connectors are denied for all accounts.
 For each connector permissions are managed on both sides, on NEAR (for bridging from NEAR to Calimero) and on Calimero (for bridging from Calimero to NEAR).

 ### Regex rules

 To allow bridging, you'll need to add a regex rule.
 When adding allow rule for the connector you need to keep in mind that every Account ID that matches at least one allow rule can bridge assets.
+For example, to add allow rule for XSC like `.* ` (regex so anyone can bridge) and add deny rule pair `.*evil.* ` for account and `.*` for contract ID.
+With those rules set, anyone with Account ID that does not have evil anywhere in it can make any cross shard call, and accounts that have evil anywhere inside this can not make any cross shard calls

 ![](../../static/img/regex-rules.png)